Alarmod/MRI_MedicalAnalysis/Tutorial.md

 _MRI_settings_ONNX.zip_ can be unpacked with command

 _powershell -command "Expand-Archive -Force MRI_settings_ONNX.zip ./"_

-Settings in original format will be saved in _orig_settings_ directory.

 # Example 1 of new variant for using the open source library code (search for road surface cracks in images)
 Instructions for using the open library code in third-party repositories: